 Concurrent Engineering is a long-term business strategy that provides long-term benefits to any business or manufacturing process.
 In this methodology, several teams within an organization work concurrently to develop products and services.
 Product design, quality, unit cost, and manufacturing time are the most important parameters that impact the profitability of an organization.
 Concurrent engineering helps in improving these factors and provides companies with a highly competitive edge.
 In this article, we will learn about the definition and principles of concurrent engineering, Its benefits, elements, challenges, and product development process using concurrent engineering.

 Definition of Concurrent Engineering

-The main benefits that the application of concurrent engineering principle provide are:
+The main benefits that the application of the concurrent engineering principle provides are:

 Reduced Production time: As all the required activities are performed simultaneously, the idling time for each activity reduces.
 So the actual time required for any product reduces and the product can easily enter the market in less time and at a reduced cost.
 Concurrent Engineering works on the principle of parallel project life cycles that speed up product development.